Utah Administrative Code

-(a) as to a project, division approval of the project as being suitable for marketing of interests; and
+(a) as to a project, division approval of the project as being suitable for the advertisement, offering, and sale of interests; and

-(b) as to a salesperson, division approval for the salesperson to engage in the marketing of interests.
+(b) as to a salesperson, division approval for the salesperson to engage in the advertisement, offering, and sale of interests.

-(25) "Temporary permit" means authorization from the division for a developer to engage in the marketing of interests for a period not to exceed 30 days.
+(24) "Temporary permit" means authorization from the division for a developer to engage in the advertisement, offering, and sale of interests for a period not to exceed 30 days.

 (1) Registration required.

-(a) A person may not engage in the marketing of interests unless:
+(a) A person may not engage in the advertisement, offering, or sale of interests unless:

 (i) the project is properly registered with the division pursuant to Section 57-19 et seq. and these rules; and

-(ii) each individual who will engage in marketing is registered as salesperson pursuant to Section 57-19 et seq. and these rules.
+(ii) each individual who will engage in offering or selling interests is registered as salesperson pursuant to Section 57-19 et seq. and these rules.